How grab rails are funded in Australia

 NDIS in detail

-- Grab rails are minor home modifications under NDIS rules.
+- Grab rails are minor home modifications under NDIS rules: changes that are straightforward and don't affect the structure of your home.

-- The OT typically writes a scope of works, which I quote against.
+- The OT typically writes a scope of works, which the installer quotes against.

-- Participants who are plan-managed or self-managed can use any provider — including me.
+- Participants who are plan-managed or self-managed can use any provider, including work arranged through GrabSafe.

-My Aged Care: CHSP vs HCP / Support at Home
+My Aged Care: CHSP vs Support at Home

-- If you (or your parent) are over 65 and don't need ongoing daily support, the entry-point is CHSP — the Commonwealth Home Support Programme.
-CHSP covers minor home modifications up to A$10,000 per financial year per person.
-Grab rails nearly always fit inside this budget.
+- If you (or your parent) are over 65 and don't need ongoing daily support, the entry-point is CHSP, the Commonwealth Home Support Program.
+CHSP covers home modifications, renamed home adjustments from 1 July 2025, up to A$15,000 per financial year.
+Grab rails sit comfortably inside that budget.

-- Since December 2024, the Single Assessment System (SAS) has replaced RAS and ACAT as the entry pathway.
-Your SAS assessor can refer you directly to a provider.
+- The Single Assessment System is now the entry pathway, replacing the older RAS and ACAT assessments.
+Your assessor can refer you directly to a provider.

 SWEP (Victoria)